 Here is a more visual example of how combinations work.
-Say you have to choose two out of three activities: cycling, baseball and tennis, the possible combinations would look like so:
+Say you have to choose two out of three activities (a 3 choose 2 problem): cycling, baseball and tennis, the possible combinations would look like so:

 Combination calculations play a part in statistics, problem solving and decision-making algorithms, and others.

 How to calculate combinations?

 There are two formulas for calculating the number of possible combinations in an "n choose k" a.k.a. "n choose r" scenario, depending on whether repetition of the chosen elements is allowed or not.
 In both equations "!" denotes the factorial operation: multiplying the sequence of integers from 1 up to that number.
 For example, a factorial of 4 is 4! = 4 x 3 x 2 x 1 = 24.

 To calculate the number of possible combinations of r non-repeating elements from a set of n types of elements, the formula is:

 The above equation therefore expresses the number of ways for picking r unique unordered outcomes from n possibile entities and is often referred to as the nCr formula.